 Following the post, we will install it on Ubuntu container in CodeAnywhere.

-Open the terminal and run these commands to install Octave.
+Open the terminal and run these commands to install the Octave kernel.

 Then, we can install the octave_kernel using Conda.